HHRClemson/Flood-stAge-predIction-thRough-Deep-Neural-Networks/README.md

 </h3>

 ## Overview
-This is the official code repository for the paper `An End-to-End Flood Detection System Using Deep Neural Networks` by Windheuser, Karanjit, Pally, Samadi, and Hubig.
+This is the official code repository for the paper [An End-to-End Flood Detection System Using Deep Neural Networks (2023)](https://doi.org/10.1029/2022EA002385) by Windheuser, Karanjit, Pally, Samadi, and Hubig.

 It consists out of the following two systems: